 Argonaut games was a famed British Developer founded by teenage entrepreneur Jez San.
-The company operated forover twenty years making over sixty games before liquidating in 2004.
+The company operated for more than twenty years, making over sixty games before liquidating in 2004.
 The company is best known as the programmer collaborating with Nintendo EAD on the groundbreaking Super Nintendo game Star Fox.

-Argonaut games was founded by Jez San in 1982 which he created as way to showcase his skills to software firms to get consulting work.
-Two years later Argonaut changed their focus to games and in 1984 releases their first title a shoot 'em up called Skyline Attack for the Commodore 64 in 1984.
+Argonaut Software Ltd. was founded by Jez San in 1982 as way to showcase his skills to software firms to get consulting work.
+Argonaut soon changed its focus to games and released their first title a shoot 'em up called Skyline Attack for the Commodore 64 in 1984.
 The game was notable for its inclusion of (what was then) realistic looking skylines.

 Nintendo, StarFox and The Super FX Chip